The School of Architecture: Academics

 The school offers a three-year, project-based Master of Architecture degree, with a focus on organic architecture.
 The school is accredited by the National Architectural Accrediting Board and the Higher Learning Commission.
 The school offers a unique hand-on design build program that encourages design exploration and experimentation.
 It also offers courses that preserve Wright's legacy of teaching architecture holistically.

 Student life

-Students become part of a community of thinkers and creators, each doing their fair share to guide the School's traditions into the future.
-In a place that consists of great architecture and infused by all the arts, students are encouraged to engage in the discourse of architecture amongst each other, as well as with the professors who serve as creative mentors throughout the immersive experience.
-Because most of the members of the community live, eat, and work onsite, students will feel intertwined and involved with their work, their surroundings, and themselves.
+Students mostly live, eat, and work onsite.

 The student's body is governed by its own elected student government which is elected on an annual basis by simple majority vote.
 The students operate their own website, social media, and magazine, known as WASH.

 Awards

 The school has been awarded numerous grants from the Graham Foundation for its student publications.